 Four, placebo notwithstanding, there’s a more than fair chance that lavender really is calming, rosemary really can aid concentration, lemon zest really does boost those endorphins.
 In other words, the effects of aromatherapy may well be physiological, too, even when you don’t count the powerful assist from the mind.

 Five—this is where things get really interesting for me—aromatherapy seems to work in part by requiring increased self awareness, maybe especially when the scents, like the ones on my shelf, are labelled not with their contents but with their intended function on mood.
 Focus.
 Confident.
 Sweet Dreams.
 Happy.
 Energy.
 De-Stress.
 Think about it: every time I reach for one, I’ve already assessed which human capacity it is that I can most benefit from enhancing in that moment, and that of course motivates me to practice checking in with myself on a level I’m only beginning to navigate.
 Am I sad?
 Am I tired?
 Am I giddy with excitement?
-Am I maybe unsure of myself or confused?
 Am I determined to get stuff done, or do I need to wind down and just be?
-Of course one can always practice self-awareness without making it a means to an end, but for some of us this turns out to be as good a place as any to begin.
+Of course one can always practice self-awareness without making it a means to an end, but for some of us aromatherapy turns out to be as good a place as any to begin.
 You know, follow your nose and all that.

 Six (and I mean a very hesitant, whispered sort of six), gradually, as I discover new scents I love and interesting new ways to combine them, I find myself getting over some of my hangups about smells in general.
-Yes, I’m referring to a rising tolerance to the scents I don’t love or outright can’t even tolerate.
+Yes, I’m referring to a rising tolerance to the scents I don’t love or outright can’t tolerate.
 It is as if developing my vocabulary of what is safe and desirable, I have found a language that helps tame what isn’t, too.